sixdouglas/shutters/README.md

 In order to make this work, follow these steps:

 1. `npm install` to download the dependencies
-2. update the user setting in the db/database.js more specifically the content of the user object:
+2. On linux there is the `bin/setup` shell script to add element in databases. update the user setting in the db/database.js more specifically the content of the user object:
 ```
-    var hashed = passwordHash.generate('six');
+    var hashed = bcrypt.hashSync('six');
     dbs.users.insert([ {
         username : 'douglas',
         password : hashed,